-The Donald Trump administration pledged a broad deregulatory agenda when coming into office in 2017.
-In keeping with that promise, it has proposed changes in a number of environmental, workplace and transportation policies.
 The American Feed Industry Association has been tracking a few noteworthy rule changes and pending decisions that are relevant for animal food manufacturers and throughout the animal food supply chain.
 Some of these are outlined below:

 Combustible Dust Reporting under EPCRA Tier II Reporting – EPA’s 2016 revisions to the Emergency Planning and Community Right to Know Act (EPCRA) went into effect in early 2018.
 The new Tier II reporting form requires facilities to report combustible dust to align the EPA with the Occupational Safety and Health Administration’s Hazard Communication Standard.
 The AFIA participated in discussions with the EPA and provided guidance to the industry to ensure there is a uniform and agreed-upon approach for reporting combustible dust in the future.